 - We make our living a'horse back

 Let us introduce you to MT Salty Blue.

-We are excited to offer this exceptional stallion to outside mares for A/I only at 600$ breeding fee from February 1st thru June 1st of 2022.
+We are excited to offer this exceptional stallion to outside mares for live cover only at 600$ plus a small mare care fee.

 Call us now to reserve your spot.

 Salty is a 4 year old, 15 hand Quarter Horse Stallion.
 He is very well built with correct conformation.
 He has a nice full hip and a beautiful head.
 Salty is very easy to handle and be around and is a gentleman in every way.
 He is very trainable, athletic and willing.

 Salty is homozygous roan and black witch means that no matter what color your mare is, they are guarantied to be blue or bay roan.
 We will have our first colt crop out of Salty this spring and are very excited.

 Salty is a true blue roan stud with black head and legs.
 He is double bred Blue Valentine who himself sired many solid arena and ranch horses.